jpurrutia/mlb-data-app/README.md

 - (bronze) raw_pbp -> (silver) curated_pbp ->

+- Action item -> Define table model so this can be done (Priority: High)

 Ingestion pipelines:
 - working ingestion pipelines for one game.
 - After MVP is done, backfilling db. -> Should I do minio?
 DB might be too much for historic